The Ultimate Guide to Choosing Between FreshBooks vs. Xero

 FreshBooks Accounting Software

 With FreshBooks, you have the ability to choose from their three service plans: Lite, Plus, and Premium.
-For a limited time, FreshBooks is offering 70% off for the first 3 months when new users skip the 30-day free trial period.
+For a limited time, FreshBooks is offering 60% off for six months on Lite, Plus, and Premium plans when new users skip the 30-day free trial period and opt to buy now.
 Before we explain the differences between these plans and what each can offer your business, let’s discuss the features that are included in all FreshBooks offerings.
 All three of their plans include:

 - Customizable, professional invoices